About Amanda

 At the University of Western Australia, where I obtained a Bachelor of Science and a Master of Psychology, I was fascinated by not only psychology but also by medical subjects like anatomy, physiology, and human movement.
 This interest in physical health has continued throughout my work in public hospitals, where I’ve helped people dealing with medical conditions such as stroke, Parkinson’s disease, chronic pain, and immune disorders.

 The connection between physical and mental health remains a central focus in my training in experiential and body-focused therapies such as Eye Movement Desensitisation Reprocessing (EMDR) and Schema Therapy.
 These powerful approaches help people address the heart of their issues.
+To ensure a high level of safety and effectiveness in EMDR, I have attained accreditation with the EMDR Association of Australia.
 Other therapies, such as Dialectical Behaviour Therapy (DBT), help regulate the nervous system and draw on the mind-body connection.
-A regular Mindfulness Meditation practice has been part of my life for 3 decades and I enjoy teaching this valuable skill to clients, particularly those who have struggled with meditation in the past.
+A regular Mindfulness Meditation practice has been part of my life for 3 decades and I enjoy teaching this valuable life skill to clients, particularly those with neurodivergence or others who have felt meditation simply doesn’t work for them.

 When I’m not at the clinic, I enjoy growing vegetables, practising yoga, and taking long walks in nature as often as I can.